MattMiles95/PP4_Blackboard/README.md

 User comments have full CRUD functionality, meaning Users can also edit and/or delete their previously posted comments.
 This can be done by simply clicking the corresponding buttons visible to the User underneath their comments.
 If the User selects to delete their comment, a confirmation modal will pop up to confirm their action.
 This is an important UX feature to reduce the likelihood of a comment being delete by accident.

-Comments posted by other Users will have a yellow 'report' button beneath them.
+Comments posted by other Users will have a 'report' button beneath them.
 This allows users to report offensive comments, which will then be reviewed by a teacher.
 A reported comment disappears from sight for all users except the author of said comment, who instead will see their comment faded, with a message informing them that their comment has been reported.
 As with the delete button, the report button triggers a confirmation modal.
 </details>
 <br>